-Finally, the CPPA claim against the individual Defendants should be dismissed for the additional reason that the Complaint does not adequately allege those individuals are "merchants" under the CPPA.
+Even if Plaintiff could establish a likelihood of success in proving the existence of a trade practice and the existence of a consumer-merchant relationship with Facebook (and it cannot), the CPPA claim against the individual Defendants should still be dismissed for the additional reason that those individuals are not "merchants" under the CPPA.
 As set forth above, a "merchant" is "a person who, in the ordinary course of business, sells or supplies consumer goods or services."
 Sundberg, 109 A.3d at 1129 (citing D.C.
 Code § 28-3901(a)(3)).
-The Complaint does not, and cannot, allege that they sell or supply consumer goods or services to Plaintiff or anyone else.
-For that reason alone, the CPPA claim against the individual Defendants should be dismissed.
+The